clydemcqueen/orca3/orca_driver/README.md

 This package provides an interface between the BlueROV2 hardware and the Orca3 software.

-> Status: ROV operation has been lightly tested with a modified BlueROV2.
+> Status: ROV operation has been lightly tested with a modified BlueROV2 running Foxy.
+> It has not been tested on Galactic.
 YMMV.

 ## Hardware